jonrules/jquery-swipe/README.md

 # jquery-swipe
-A jQuery plugin that adds swipe functionality to elements.
+A jQuery plugin that adds swipe events to elements.